 A checking account opened for the dispensary owner – including those ancillary supporting businesses and individuals will trigger FinCEN SAR reporting requirements.

-Financial institutions should adopt risk management practices commensurate with the level of risk and complexity of the activity.
+Financial institutions should adopt risk management practices commensurate with the level of risk and complexity of an activity.

-To satisfy this requirement, especially for MRBs, financial institutions should strongly consider performing a risk analysis on the business and individuals, and a separate risk rating and score for their marijuana related involvement.
+To satisfy this requirement, especially for MRBs, financial institutions should strongly consider performing a risk analysis on the business and individuals involved in the business.
+Separate risk ratings and scores should be assessed based on their marijuana related involvement.

-Financial institutions should anticipate close regulatory scrutiny of their risk analysis regarding banking of the vertical, their MRB business accounts, and the individuals associated with the businesses.
+Financial institutions should anticipate close regulatory scrutiny of their risk analysis regarding their MRB banking program, their MRB business accounts, and the individuals associated with the businesses.

 Assessing and continually monitoring risk at multiple levels can be burdensome, especially if your current systems weren’t designed to accommodate this.

-Another reason financial institutions find Hypur’s MRB bank compliance software so efficient is that it allows them to assign and maintain multiple risk ratings and scoring for both primary and secondary for businesses and the individuals involved.
+Hypur’s MRB bank compliance software allows financial institutions to assign and maintain multiple primary and secondary risk ratings and scoring for both businesses and the individuals involved.